How to Develop Incredible Self-Discipline

 Over the course of months and years, I began to be more and more disciplined.
 It is something that I continue to work on today.
 The key behind it, though, is small steps over a long time period.

-With self-discipline, you do not want to overwhelm yourself.
+With self-discipline, you don’t want to overwhelm yourself.
 If you do, then it will likely lead to failure and frustration.
 That is where small steps come into play.

 Step #3: Keep a Discomfort Journal

-The third step in developing self-discipline is all about keeping yourself accountable.
+The third step in developing self-discipline is all about holding yourself accountable.

 I’m sure you have heard people say that the first step towards progress is outside of our comfort zone.
 It really is the truth.

 Building self-discipline is no different.
-It requires us to continually test ourselves, pushing ever further outside what is comfortable.
+It requires you to continually test yourself, pushing ever further outside what is comfortable.

 But this is very difficult to do.
-Our minds want to keep us safe, and the work that needs to be done can be perceived as dangerous.
+Your mind wants to keep you safe, and the work that needs to be done can be perceived as dangerous.
 All kinds of excuses and reasoning will go on in your head.

-To curb this, and make sure we are taking the steps towards building self-discipline, a journal can be kept.
+To curb this, and make sure you are taking the steps towards building self-discipline, a journal can be kept.

 Not just any journal, but a discomfort journal!